Ketamine Therapy: Can it Fix Depression?

 By inhibiting NMDA receptors expressed in GABA neurons, ketamine can block excitatory glutamate signaling in the brain, as documented in medical research.

 More recent research has also highlighted several biochemical pathways that may be positively influenced by ketamine.
-Specifically, ketamine inhibits hyperpolarization-activated cyclic nucleotide gated cationic (HCN1) channels, which may have sedative effects.

-The above-linked review also reports that ketamine metabolites can activate mTOR which has effects on prefrontal cortex functioning, but the research is early-stage and the researchers aren’t exactly sure how ketamine influences these channels.
+The above-linked review also reports that ketamine metabolites can activate mTOR which has effects on prefrontal cortex functioning, but the research is early-stage, and the researchers aren’t exactly sure how ketamine influences these channels.

 At a high level, what all of this means is that early research suggests that ketamine may have normalizing effects on brain function in depressed patients.
-Depression caused by specific types of chemical dysfunctions in the brain (such as NMDA receptor activity) seem to be aided by ketamine therapy.

-Ketamine Side Effects
+Does Ketamine Cause Side Effects?

-The most common side effects of ketamine are psychiatric (mental) rather than physical, since it’s a hallucinogenic drug.
 A 2019 medical review on ketamine for depression documented that "acute psychiatric" side effects were described in 38% of studies, and 72% of studies referenced dissociative side effects.

 Heart rate and blood pressure can increase with ketamine use, and headache and dizziness can also be experienced.

 Researchers have noted that the safety of short-term ketamine use is well-documented, but long-term safety data is lacking.
-We hope that in the future more long-term trials emerge testing whether ketamine can be used as a standalone antidepressant for months-to-years.

 Does Ketamine Relieve Pain?